romshark/templier/README.md

 ### Custom Watcher Example: TailwindCSS and PostCSS

 [TailwindCSS](https://tailwindcss.com/) and [PostCSS](https://postcss.org/) are often
-used to simplify CSS styling and a custom watcher enables Templiér to hot-reload the styles on changes:
+used to simplify CSS styling, and a custom watcher enables Templiér to hot-reload the styles on changes:

 First, configure `postcss.config.js`: